pubkey/rxdb/docs-src/replication.md

 ## Limitations

  * At the moment it is not possible to replicate [attachments](./rx-attachment.md), make a pull request if you need this.
- * It is not possible to do a multi-master replication, like with CouchDB.
-RxDB always assumes that the backend is the single source of truth.

 ## Error handling